UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: A Unified and Modular Pipeline

-Contrastive loss functions are used to refine embeddings by differentiating between similar (positive) and dissimilar (negative) pairs of data points.
+\textbf{Contrastive Loss} is used to refine embeddings by differentiating between similar (positive) and dissimilar (negative) pairs of data points.
 This technique aims to group embeddings of similar trajectories closely together and separate dissimilar trajectories.

-\textbf{InfoNCE loss}~\cite{oord2018representation} enhances a model by maximizing the mutual information between positive pairs in contrast with a selection of negative samples.
+\textit{InfoNCE loss}~\cite{oord2018representation} enhances a model by maximizing the mutual information between positive pairs in contrast with a selection of negative samples.
 Given a set of trajectories $\{\mathcal T_1,\mathcal T_2, \dots, \mathcal T_B\}$ and a target trajectory $\mathcal T_i$, a positive pair of embeddings $\boldsymbol z_{\mathcal T_i}$ and $\boldsymbol z'_{\mathcal T_i}$ is calculated, usually representing two different augmentations of $\mathcal T$.
 Meanwhile, the embeddings $\boldsymbol z'_{\mathcal T_j}, j\neq i$ for the other trajectories are considered as negative samples.
 The goal of the InfoNCE loss is to effectively distinguish positive and negative samples, formulated as follows:

 where $\tau$ is the temperature parameter.